 However, her antics soon saw her banned from the platform – multiple times, in fact, leading her to start a YouTube channel that became massively successful almost overnight.

-Le wasn’t the only commentator to speak out against Burgher’s overtly sexual content, either - a slew of “rant” videos were created about Burgher, further propelling her to success despite their attempt to make YouTube aware of her practices.
+Le wasn’t the only commentator to speak out against Burgher’s risky content, either – a slew of “rant” videos were created about Burgher, further propelling her to success despite their attempt to make YouTube aware of her practices.

 Burgher didn’t limit herself to streaming on Twitch and YouTube, though; she even went on to create her own competitive gaming organization for girls, which went by the name ‘Luxe.’